drone/docs/content/usage/services.md

 # Overview

 Drone uses the `compose` section of the `.drone.yml` to specify supporting containers (ie service containers) that should be started and linked to your build container.
-The `compose` section of the `.drone.yml` is modeled after `docker-compose`:
+The `compose` section of the `.drone.yml` is modeled the after `docker-compose.yml`:

 ```
 compose: